iCliniq Logo

 How to Select a Catheter for Urethral Catheterization?

 The selection of a catheter type depends on the clinical condition, requirement, and individual risks.
-A trained physician should perform catheterization with a suprapubic catheter in situations where standard catheterization is not possible.
+A trained physician should perform catheterization with a suprapubic catheter in situations where standard catheterization is impossible.
 For the short term, catheterization silver alloy-impregnated catheters are preferred as they reduce the incidence of urinary tract infection and bacteremia (presence of bacteria in the blood).

 What Are the Preparatory Steps for Urethral Catheterization?